Lead the first human galactic exploration effort.

 A new Awaken Realms game is always an event, and their latest production ISS Vanguard is no excepion: it’s a huge, extravagant, beautifully produced creation that reproduces all that I love (and a few of the the things that frustrate me) about their storytelling games.

 After playing the excellent tutorial however – and I must point out that Awaken have finally employed an outside professional (Paul Grogan of Gaming Rules) to write one of their rulebooks, which makes an astonishing difference to the ease of learning the game – I was left both intrigued and slightly concerned.
 While the dice systems seem to work well, is this a game or is it a story experience?
-I have yet to spend enough time with ISS Vanguard to decide yet, but it does seem to to be the latter, and even one geared more to solo play.
+It does seem to to be the latter, and even one geared more to solo play.
 Deciding on upgrades and shuffling cards around in the pockets of a folder may provide an interesting set of choices for a single player, but I can’t see it as an engaging group activity, for example.
 Following the story, listening to the very good narrated app, and defeating cooperative dice-based challenges on different planets might be fun, but is it really a game, or is it really just a beautifully enhanced choose-your-own-adventure?